Ralph M. Stockton, Jr. Distinguished Scholar and Associate Professor of Law

 intersection between contracts and dispute resolution in domestic and

-After graduating first in his class from the University of Minnesota Law School, Weidemaier clerked for the Honorable Dolores K. Sloviter on the United States Court of Appeals for the Third Circuit.
+After graduating from the University of Minnesota Law School, Weidemaier clerked for the Honorable Dolores K. Sloviter on the United States Court of Appeals for the Third Circuit.
 He then practiced law in the complex commercial litigation group at Dechert LLP in Philadelphia and worked at the School of Government at the University of North Carolina at Chapel Hill.
 He is a graduate of Carleton College in Northfield, MN.

 Show All Publications

 A People's History of Collective Action Clauses (with M. Gulati), VA.
 J. INT'L. L. (forthcoming 2014) (symposium).
 [SSRN, BEPress]

 Indiana Jones: Contracts Originalist, 9 CAP.
 MARKETS L. J. 255 (2014).
 [Document Link]

 Injunctions in Sovereign Debt Litigation (with A. Gelpern), YALE J. ON REG. (forthcoming 2014).